MaramNaqeeb/Mastering_JavaScript_in_20_Days/day11.md

 # Introduction
 In this file, I will make a general introduction of JavaScript starting with the data types and some of the operators used in JS.
 The most important thing I would like to insist on is that We should not blame JS language when we get surprised by the results of some operations using js, because we have to be aware of js specifications first such as the specification for ++ operator.
+Moreover, I will introduce an important concept in JS which is coercion.

 ## Examples on one of JS specification
 ```javascript